Using Logic Apps to interact with ChatGPT

 Note that once we save the Logic App, a URL will be generated that we can later use to invoke the workflow.

 Next, on our business logic, we need to add an HTTP action to be able to interact with ChatGPT.
-Diving in, in the ChatGPT documentation, we rapidly found the endpoint to where this request should be:
+Diving in, in the ChatGPT documentation, we rapidly found the endpoint to which this request should be:

 If you want to know more about this topic, you can follow this link: https://platform.openai.com/docs/api-reference/chat/create.